-- This IAPN Guidance Statement is relevant to entities of all sizes, as 4. all entities may be subject to risks of material misstatement when using financial instruments. - The guidance on valuation5 in this IAPN-Guidance Statement is likely to be more relevant for financial instruments measured or 5. disclosed at fair value, while the guidance on areas other than valuation applies equally to financial instruments either measured at fair value or amortized amortised cost.
-This IAPN Guidance Statement is also applicable to both financial assets and financial liabilities.
-This IAPN Guidance Statement does not deal with instruments such as: - (a) The simplest financial instruments such as cash, simple loans, trade accounts receivable and trade accounts payable;
+- 3. [Deleted by the AUASB.
+Refer Aus 0.1]. - 4.
+This Guidance Statement is relevant to entities of all sizes, as all entities may be subject to risks of material misstatement when using financial instruments. - 5.
+The guidance on valuation in this Guidance Statement is likely to be more relevant for financial instruments measured or disclosed at fair value, while the guidance on areas other than valuation applies equally to financial instruments either measured at fair value or amortised cost.
+This Guidance Statement is also applicable to both financial assets and financial liabilities.
+This Guidance Statement does not deal with instruments such as: - (a) The simplest financial instruments such as cash, simple loans, trade accounts receivable and trade accounts payable; - (b) Investments in unlisted equity instruments; or - (c) Insurance contracts. - 6.
+Also, this Guidance Statement does not deal with specific accounting issues relevant to financial instruments, such as hedge accounting, profit or loss on inception (often known as "Day 1" profit or loss), offsetting, risk transfers or impairment, including loan loss provisioning.
+Although these subject matters can relate to an entity's accounting for financial instruments, a discussion of the auditor's consideration regarding how to address specific accounting requirements is beyond the scope of this Guidance Statement.

+&lt;sup>5 In this Guidance Statement, the terms "valuation" and "measurement" are used interchangeably.

-ISA See ASA 315, Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.
-ISA See ASA 330, The Auditor's Responses to Assessed Risks.
-ISA See ASA 500, Audit Evidence.
-In this IAPN Guidance Statement, the terms "valuation" and "measurement" are used interchangeably.
+&lt;sup>2 See ASA 315 Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.

+&lt;sup>3 See ASA 330 The Auditor's Responses to Assessed Risks.

+&lt;sup>4 See ASA 500 Audit Evidence.